TheTechnobear/VcvRnboTemplate/readme.md

 Create VCV Rack and 4ms MetaModule plugins without programming!
 This project enables musicians and sound designers to build audio modules using Max RNBO's visual programming language.
 Simple scripts generate complete plugins from your RNBO patches, perfect for rapid prototyping or as a starting point for custom development.
 Test your DSP algorithms in Max, then seamlessly deploy to VCV Rack desktop for experimentation before finalizing on MetaModule hardware.

+Learn more about RNBO visual programming at https://rnbo.cycling74.com

 ## Key Features

 - **No Programming Required** - Use visual Max RNBO patches to create modules